jaalto/project--shell-script-performance-and-portability/README.md

 **Shebang line in shell scripts**

-POSIX `sh` script's first line contains special [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) comment which is read by the Kernel.
-Note that is is only a de facto convention universally supported by all but not mandated or defined by POSIX.
+The first bytes of a POSIX `sh` script contain two special ASCII codes, the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) comment, which is read by the kernel.
+Note that this is a de facto convention, but universally supported.
+It is not mandated or defined by
+POSIX.
 ```
     #! /bin/sh
     #
     # 1. Space is allowed after "#!"
-    #    for readability
+    #    for readability.
     #
     # 2. The <interpreter> must be full
     #    path name.
 Not like:
     #
     #    #! sh
     #
-    # 3. ONE option word could be added
+    # 3. ONE option word can be added
     #    after the <interpreter>.
 Any
-    #    more than that is nor portable
+    #    more than that is not portable
-    #    accross Linux, BSD Kernels etc.
+    #    accross other than Linux
+    #    Kernels.
     #
     #    #! /bin/sh -eu
     #    #! /usr/bin/awk -f